 Tips for Canning Blackberry Jam

-- Want to use less sugar, use 3 1/4 cups berries and 2 cups sugar instead
+- Want to use less sugar, use 3 1/4 cups berries and 2 cups sugar instead (also use low sugar pectin for it to set)

 - Make sure you measure the berries crushed and not whole, or you will not have the correct ratios to make jam